theRegex/Audio-Security-JS/README.md

 # Audio-Security-JS
-Exploiting a way to create stream audio without an audio tag .
+Exploiting a way to create audio without an audio tag .